cosmos-lang/cosmos-lang.github.io/guide.md

 Couple that with the fact this occurs when you're doing recursion.
 Generally, if your program relies on a relation calling itself it's pretty obvious that it's doing so, and you have a hint that you should be looking out for such things.

 The second point is a result of combining a query solver with a programming language.
 If you simply want the solver to answer a query, does it matter if it takes a few seconds (or less) longer?
-If you want to use it as a fast programming language, shouldn't

 The programmer then wants to instead use it as a blazing fast programming language, while at the same time expecting it to be fast without doing any work on optimizing it- which is not how it works in any language.